yuhaoju/webpack-config-handbook/README.md

 - handle styles
 - code splitting
-- config in production environment
+- config in prod
 - bundle optimization
-- best practice for development
+- best practice for dev

 ## Not found what you need？